isonoi/streetvoronoi/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-13-1.png)

-We’ll start by calculating routes from the first `voronoi_hex_boundary` cell to the nearest point.
+We’ll start by calculating routes from the first `hex_boundary` cell to the nearest point.

 ![](README_files/figure-commonmark/unnamed-chunk-14-1.png)